influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 #### Manage admin users

-To enable authentication,
-you must create at least one admin user before you can interact with the system.
+Create an admin user with:

 ```sql
 CREATE USER admin WITH PASSWORD '<password>' WITH ALL PRIVILEGES